paalss/ranking-app/README.md

 [localhost/app/](http://localhost/app/)

 If everything worked correctly, you should see a premade list (named “wishlist”) on the page.

+**Known bugs**

+When deleting items and saving changes, the database doesn't always remove those records.

+When an item is trashed, it can be deleted from GUI.
+Upon next saving, the app will tell the database which records to delete.
+Sometimes the database ignores it, even when the request data is all correct and the queries returns true.

 <!-- ## Run automatic tests (jest&puppeteer)